mrin2810/DP-50-questions/03-LCS/04-printShortestCommonSubsequence/Readme.md

                 }
             }
         }
-        if (i != 0) subsequence = str1.substring(0, i) + subsequence;
+        // Print remaining characters form any string that we did not traverse completely if (i != 0) subsequence = str1.substring(0, i) + subsequence;
         if (j != 0) subsequence = str2.substring(0, j) + subsequence;
         return subsequence;